jovyinny/growth-smart-api/README.md

 The buyer

 This willl follow a simple workflow, view available crops from nearest farmers /markets -> simply places order -> Payment -> GrowSmart handles payment and the heavy details[the farmer has to focus on the farm then the cash thing flows]

+## To be completed

+Finalize the prediction model.